What to use, where and when can make a huge difference on how successfully install a wallpaper.

 This does not means it will hold over everything, Sanded Walls are still out of consideration.
 We cannot assure it will work 100% of times and due trials need to be made with Samples first, but is the one we recommend for slightly textured walls to avoid extra steps with the Joint Compound.

 Recently painted walls should be let dry for 4 weeks prior installation.
-After a couple days of painting the surface may look like dry but the paint stays reacting and emitting low grade fumes imperceptible otherwise but if you install a wallpaper those fumes have nowhere to escape and will create bubbles and even may lift whole sections of wallpaper days or weeks after the installation, the exposition to those fumes can also ruin permanently the adhesive from peel and stick materials.
+After a couple days of painting the surface may look like dry but the paint stays reacting and emitting low grade fumes imperceptible otherwise.
+If you install a wallpaper those fumes have nowhere to escape and will create bubbles and even may lift whole sections of wallpaper days or weeks after the installation.
+Exposition to those fumes can also ruin permanently the adhesive from peel and stick materials.

-Your walls need to be painted for a successful install, at least primed and if possible painted with eggshell to gloss finish, if not no problem but they need to be painted.
+Your walls need to be painted for a successful install, at least primed and if possible painted with eggshell to gloss finish.

-The type of paint is also important, in general Peel and Stick wallpapers will never hold well over Stain Blocking paints, since these paints are specifically formulated to repel anything attached to them: children's markers as well as peel and stick wallpapers.
+The type of paint is also important, in general Peel and Stick wallpapers will never hold well over Stain Blocking paints, since these paints are specifically formulated to repel anything attached to them like children's markers as well as peel and stick wallpapers.

-We recommend using paint finishes like Eggshell, Sateen or Gloss.
-Because of the nature of Matte or Flat finishes being more rough peel and stick material tend to hold on them with much more strength that glossy finishes.
+We recommend using paint finishes like eggshell, sateen or gloss.
+Mate and flat finishes are more rough in finish so peel and stick material tend to hold on them with much more strength that sateen or glossy finishes.
 These paints also trend to lift form the wall when the wallpaper is removed.